akniele/sentiment_classification_Nigerian_Pidgin/README.md

 # Zero-shot sentiment classification for Nigerian Pidgin Tweets

 This is a project on sentiment classification.
-A system description paper on the project, written by me and my professor, will be published in the SemEval 2023 proceedings.
-I'll add a link once that has happened.
+A system description paper on the project, written by me and my professor, was published in the SemEval 2023 proceedings.
+[Here is a link to the paper.](https://aclanthology.org/2023.semeval-1.205/)

 The aim of the project is to investigate how using different languages for pre-training and fine-tuning affects the performance of zero-shot sentiment analysis for Twitter data in Nigerian Pidgin.